Trade Stock Indices

 Drawing These Charts in Meta Trader 4

-To draw these on the MT4, choose the trading charts drawing tools within the "MT4 Toolbar" - shown below.
+To draw these on the MetaTrader 4, choose the trading charts drawing tools within the "MT4 Tool-Bar" - shown below.

 Japanese Candle-stick Setups Analysis - Understanding Candles in Stock Index Trading

-Once the above toolbar, pops up you can then select the type you want to convert to, If you want to view using the bar chart format, click the bar tool button key as shown above, for line format click the line tool button, for Japanese candlesticks format click the "candlesticks tool button key".
+Once the above toolbar, pops up you can then choose the type you as the trader want to convert to, If you as a trader want to view using the bar chart format, click the bar tool button as shown above, for line format click the line tool button, for Japanese candlesticks format click the "candlesticks tool button".

 Forex Trading Seminar Gala